-Purpose of the Report
+Purpose of Report

-- 1. The purpose of this report is to: - (a) Outline the background and approach taken to produce the County Council's 2017/18 Annual Governance Statement (AGS); - (b) Present the draft AGS for comment by the Committee prior to sign off by the Chief Executive and Leader of the Council.
+- 1. The purpose of this report is to: - (a) Outline the background and approach taken to produce the County Council's 2018/19 draft Annual Governance Statement (AGS); - (b) Present the draft AGS for comment by the Committee prior to sign off by the Chief Executive and Leader of the Council.